-- Strong Competition: Vodafone remains the European leader with over 130 million connections, leveraging its large wireless network, dedicated IoT BU, internally developed SDP, and acquisitions of integrators and connected car specialists.
+- Strong Competition: Vodafone continues to remain the European leader, leveraging its large wireless network, dedicated IoT business unit, internally developed Global Data Service Platform (GDSP), and acquisitions of integrators and connected car specialists.

-- Where's the Traction?
-Orange

-has fewer IoT connections

-installed in its customer base

-than key rivals, with 24.3 million

-connected things deployed.
+- Catching Up: Orange has seen strong yearover-year growth (+20% in Q3 2022) in IoT connections with 32.3 million, but its installed base still trails Vodafone and other key rivals by a significant distance.

-- Competitive Differentiation:
+- Competitive Differentiation: While Orange

-While Orange has many

-strengths, other operators and
+has many strengths, other operators and large

-large SIs are differentiating
+service integrators are differentiating with

-with end-to-end vertical

-solutions; others have a more
+end-to-end vertical solutions; others have a

-global customer base.
-Many
+more global customer base.
+Many use the

-use the same partners as

-Orange, making it difficult for
+same partners as Orange, making it difficult for

 differentiation on both sides.